BattMoTeam/BattMo.jl/docs/src/manuals/pybattmo/examples.md

 > **Important tip**: run the examples within a notebook or using cells in [VSCode](https://code.visualstudio.com/docs/python/jupyter-support-py) to make use of the high performance of Julia.
 Julia compiles the functions and objects that you use when you first run a code.
 Because of this, the second time you run the same code it is super fast!
 But to make use of this, you need to have a kernel that keeps running in between code executions.
 Therefore, it does work with jupytor notebooks.
 >
-> **Note**: the BattMo plotting functions in PyBattMo are experimental and not very stable yet.

 ## Run a simulation